MicrosoftDocs/architecture-center/docs/example-scenario/iot/devices-platform-application.md

 Solution Part | Description
 --- | ---
 Devices |  The physical (or virtual) "things" that connect to an IoT Application to send events and receive commands.
 Devices have one or more of the following characteristics:
-<br> | Possesses a unique **Identity** that distinguishes it with the solution.
+<br> | Possess a unique **Identity** that distinguishes it within the solution.
-<br> | Has **Properties**, or state, that are accessible by applications.
+<br> | Have **Properties**, or state, that are accessible to applications.
-<br> | Sends **Events** to the IoT Platform for applications to act on.
+<br> | Send **Events** to the IoT Platform for applications to act on.
-<br> | Receives **Commands** from applications to take action on.
+<br> | Receive **Commands** from applications to take action on.
 IoT Platform | The collection of services that allow devices and applications to connect and communicate with one another.
-The Azure IoT Platform will, at minimum, provide the following capabilities:
+The Azure IoT Platform should, at minimum, provide the following capabilities:
 <br> | **Broker** authentication, connectivity, and secure communication between devices and trusted applications.
-<br> | Ability to execute in-place **Insights** on incoming events to route the events to desired endpoints.
+<br> | Generate contextual **Insights** on incoming events to to determine the routing of events to desired endpoints.
-Application | The collection of scenario specific services and components unique to a given IoT Solution.
+Application | The collection of scenario-specific services and components unique to a given IoT Solution.
 IoT Applications will typically have the following characteristics:
 <br> | Composed of a mix of Azure (and/or other) services for compute, storage, and event endpoints, in combination with unique application business logic.
 <br> | Event workflows to receive and process incoming device events.
 <br> | Action workflows to send commands to devices or other processes.